-knk recently interviewed publishing consultant, Nancy Roberts as part of knk’s continuing series of interviews with thought leaders serving the book publishing industry and its supporting communities.
+knk recently interviewed publishing consultant, Nancy Roberts, on core operating systems for publishers as part of knk’s continuing series of interviews with thought leaders serving the book publishing industry and its supporting communities.
 Ms. Roberts is the Founder and CEO at Umbrella, a technology firm that employs data intelligence to help businesses materially accelerate the progress of workplace diversity and inclusion efforts.
 Nancy is Head of the Technology and Content practice at Maverick Publishing Specialists, a global consulting firm specializing in the publishing industry.
 The Technology and Content practice is focused on content delivery and production processes, and helping clients assess publishing work flows and systems.

 We asked Ms. Roberts to comment on what she sees as the most significant industry challenges.
-The answer, she observed, is that publishers, especially in scholarly and university presses, are generally underinvested in their core operating systems.
-Perhaps this was possibly acceptable in an analog world, but does not suffice at all in a digital world where there is no longer a point where content is final, and in which journals and subscriptions and chunking for example, make life much more complex.
+She observed that publishers, especially in scholarly and university presses, generally underinvest in their core operating systems.
+Perhaps in an analog world, a lack of technology could be acceptable, but it does not suffice at all in a digital world.
+With digital content, no point where content is final exists.
+Further, journals, subscriptions, chunking, and the like make life much more complex.

-Ms. Roberts is a staunch advocate of publishing-specific software, for similar reasons.
+Ms. Roberts staunchly advocates for publishing-specific software for similar reasons.
 She says that big-box generic systems are all about control, often for businesses that have a small number of highly valuable transactions, whereas publishing is diametrically opposite – publishers typically have a large number of low-value transactions, where there is a dynamic nature to content compared to more traditional industries with physical products and a need for the kind of control that don’t exist in publishing.